redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 Sometimes you might need to install RedKite CMS from scratch, for example when you want to use RedKite CMS with an existing project.

-The next paragraphs of this chapter will focus on this topic.
+The following paragraphs of this chapter will focus on this topic.

 Add RedKite CMS to a Symfony2 project from scratch
 ------------------------------------------------------